rbrown146/Gov_Election_Analytics/index.md

 For 2020, the **complex model** predicts **Biden 50%, Trump 46%.** The **simple model** predicts **Biden 50%, Trump 48%**

 **Iowa**
 ![](./Images/IA.png)

 For 2020, the **simple model** predicts **Biden 37%, Trump 55%**.
 The **complex model** predicts **Biden 37%, Trump 50%**.

 Are these models correct?
 Likely not.
 Even though the models perform well on the test data, polls for each election are likely correlated with each other.
-Additionally, the prediction would be more accurate
+Additionally, the models would likely be more accurate if they took into account demographic factors for each state and if there was more training data.
+If the models happen to be correct, however, then expect to see Iowa stay red and North Carolina turn blue in 2020.

 ![](./Images/states.png)

 Liked my findings?
 Find my code [here](https://github.com/rbrown146/Gov_Election_Analytics/blob/gh-pages/04-Incumbent.R)